 - third-party service providers who support the operation of our business, such as IT and marketing suppliers, financial service providers and other administrative support services to operate Our Sites (as is necessary for the performance of a contract between you and us and/or as is necessary for our legitimate interests);

-- as required by a court order or any other legal or regulatory required such regulators and law enforcement agencies, including the police, the Financial Conduct Authority, HM Revenue and Customs or any other relevant authority who may have jurisdiction (as is necessary for compliance with our legal obligations).
+- as required by a court order or any other legal or regulatory requirement specified by institutions such as law enforcement agencies, including the police, the Regulatory Authorities, Tax Authorities, and any other relevant Authority who may have jurisdiction (as is necessary for compliance with our legal and regulatory obligations).

 - the country that we send the data is approved by the European Commission as providing an adequate level of protection for personal information; or

 - the recipient has agreed with us standard contractual clauses approved by the European Commission, obliging the recipient to safeguard the personal information; or

 - there exists another situation where the transfer is permitted under applicable data protection legislation.

 To find out more about how your personal information is protected when it is transferred outside the EEA (and if you wish to obtain a copy of the standard contractual clauses which we have entered into with recipients of your personal information outside of the EEA), please contact us using the details above.

 Crosscard will only disclose your personal information to third parties that adhere to GDPR and Luxembourg Professional Secrecy regulations.